moviemasher/moviemasher.js/README.md

 ### Related Projects
 Three separate projects - *moviemasher.js, angular-moviemasher and moviemasher.rb* - can be combined to engineer a complete, browser-based audio/video editing and encoding system.
 Or projects can be utilized independently, if editing or encoding features are all that's needed.
 Only angular-moviemasher is dependent on the other projects, since it's designed to sit between them as a middleware layer providing content managemnt functions.

 ### Included Requirements
 - opentype.js

+### User Feedback
+If any problems arise while utilizing this repository, a [GitHub Issue Ticket](https://github.com/moviemasher/moviemasher.js/issues) should be filed.
+Please include the mash description that's causing problems and any relevant console entries.
+Please post your issue ticket in the appropriate repository and refrain from cross posting - all projects are monitored with equal zeal.

+### Contributing
+Please join in the shareable economy by gifting your efforts towards improving this project in any way you feel inclined.
+Pull requests for fixes, features and refactorings are always appreciated, as are documentation updates.
+Creative help with graphics, video and the web site is also needed.
+Please contact through [MovieMasher.com](https://moviemasher.com) to discuss your ideas.

 ### Developer Setup
 1. install git, npm, bower and grunt